Sweet cherries are great for eating out of hand and using in fruits salads, compotes, custards, sorbets, ice cream, and yogurt.

 Napoleon: also known as Royal Ann is a large, yellow-skinned cherry with bright red blush.
 This is an old French variety with sweet, firm, juicy flesh and a sprightly flavor.

 Rainer: large, golden yellow skinned cherry with pink blush and firm, juicy flesh and a sweet delicate flavor.
 Early harvest.

 Republican: also called Black Republican and Black Oregon—a small, round fruit that is dark purple and firm, tender and tart.
 Late harvest.

 Sam: medium-large, black-skinned cherry that is firm and juicy.
 Midseason harvest.

 Schmidt: large, black, heart-shaped cherry with a sweet taste.
 Midseason harvest.

 Starking Hardy Giant: dark red fruit and good flavor.
 Early to midseason.

 Stella: large, dark red cherry with firm flesh and sweet flavor.
 Midseason harvest.

-Ulster: a large, dark skinned cross between a Schmidt and a Lambert with excellent flavor.
+Ulster: a large, dark-skinned cross between a Schmidt and a Lambert with excellent flavor.
 Midseason harvest.

-Van: dark red glossy cherry with firm, dark flesh; slightly smaller than the Bing.
+Van: dark red glossy cherry with a firm, dark flesh; slightly smaller than the Bing.
 Late midseason harvest.